Group of teens arrested after allegedly firing BB gun at passenger on Toronto subway

 Alberta to address rural doctor shortages through training in Lethbridge and Grande Prairie

-The provincial government has unveiled its plan to bring more physicians to areas that are currently underserved.
+The provincial government has unveiled its plan to bring more physicians to areas that are currently underserved, but some doctors aren't convinced the strategy will address the real problem.

-Calgary's rental vacancy rate plunges to level not seen since 2014: CMHC

-A new report from the Canada Mortgage and Housing Corporation (CMHC) says a surge in the rental market last year, due to immigration and higher mortgage rates, has drastically dropped the country's vacancy rates.

 Winnipeg